patricksavalle/devops-project-template/content/unit-test-methodology.md

 - [ ] Use Design-by-Contract to complement testing

-- [ ] Write high level (integration) tests for a feature as a black box before implementing the feature's functionality
+- [ ] Write high level tests for the new feature as a whole before implementing the feature's functionality

-- [ ] Write lower level (unit) tests for the internal parts **after** the implementation passes the high-level tests and modularity / design is satisfactory
+- [ ] Write lower level tests for the feature's internal parts **after** the implementation passes the high-level tests and it's design is satisfactory.
+(to prevent continuously having to refactor the tests while the implementation's design still changes)

-- [ ] Always only test functionality so you can optimize implementation without breaking tests
+- [ ] Always only test interfaces so you can optimize implementation without breaking tests

 - [ ] Automate as many tests as you can